Dr. Silverwood

 “Silverwood, Dr: At Angledool.
 Would look at the sun for an instant and close his eyes.
 Then made drawings of what he saw.
 He called the objects so discerned, brain cells.
 He wrote a scientific article on this.
 A terrible man to drink whisky.
 He also dipped arrowroot biscuits in whisky at morning and afternoon tea.
 Nevertheless a clever doctor.”

 “Dr. Silverwood” mixed-media artwork inspired by the description of Dr. Silverwood in The Lightning Ridge Book.
-Courtesy of Elizabeth T. Smith, “The Old Fields”, 2019.
+Image courtesy of Elizabeth T. Smith, “The Old Fields”, 2019.

 Dr. William Bedford Silverwood was born 1 June 1862 in Shelley, Yorkshire, England to parents Henry and Hannah.
 Silverwood came to Australia in 1906 aboard the Ayrshire.

 He was a medical professional, listed in Manchester in 1895.
-He was practicing at White Cliffs in 1910, and in 1911 he was stationed at Angledool.
+He was practicing at White Cliffs in 1910, and in 1911 he was stationed at Angledool as doctor.

 Article: Research by Russell Gawthorpe and Leisa Carney, edited by Russell Gawthorpe.
 Sources: ‘White Cliffs Hospital’, Barrier Miner, 15 August 1910, p.
 8; ‘Hebel’, Balonne Beacon, 9 March 1912, p.
 5; ‘Family Notices’, Sydney Morning Herald, 27 February 1912, p.
 7; The Lightning Ridge Book, Stuart Lloyd, 1967, pp. 54-55, The Old Fields, Elizabeth T. Smith, 2019, p.
 5.